verifyica-team/pipeliner/README.md

 **NOTES**

 - For scoped properties, a unique `id` is required

 - An `id` must match the regular expression `^[a-zA-Z_][a-zA-Z0-9_-]*$`

 - Property replacement is recursive (i.e. a property can be defined using another property)

+- You can set a property to prevent a step `run` command from showing property values
+  - `pipeliner.mask.properties: true`

 ### Command